fredmpeixoto/working-hours/README.md

 ### `How can I improve that?`

-Add redux to improve change state.
+Add redux to improve change state..<br />
-Split component principal in 3 differents components.
+Split component principal in 3 differents components..<br />
 Improve clean code.